-6. A press release was issued on 29 May 2015 when the Regulation was published in the Gazette.
+9. A press release was issued on 14 October 2016 when the 2016 Regulation was published in the Gazette.

-INFORMATION ON SOUTH SUDAN AND RELATION WITH HKSAR
+INFORMATION ON SOUTH SUDAN AND RELATIONS WITH THE HKSAR

-7. For information on South Sudan, background of the sanctions regime against the country as well as its bilateral trade relation with the HKSAR, please refer to Annex D.
+10. For information on South Sudan, background of the sanctions imposed against the country by the UNSC as well as its bilateral trade relations with the HKSAR, please refer to Annex F.